-Why: To teach how young people can get involved in the Kaitiakitanga of their own Marae.
+Why: To teach how young people can get involved in the Kaitiakitanga of their Marae.

-The following template is designed to implement the key kaupapa, competencies, and objectives.
+The following template is designed to implement the critical kaupapa, competencies, and objectives.

 A common theme underlying kaupapa Māori theory and practice is self-determination in respect of Māori asserting their right to achieve their aspirations for development and advancement; anchored in Māori values, knowledge, and cultural practices.
 The Māori Potential Approach supports Kaupapa Māori theory.
 This strength-based approach to Māori public policy affirms Māori as key “catalysts for achieving exceptional life quality for themselves, their whānau, and their communities”, in ways that reflect Māori people and culture as assets, and acknowledging Māori as indigenous people with accompanying rights and responsibilities (Te Puni Kōkiri 2009).